LucasVance/2100/docs/index.md

 > Instead of seeing the State and big business as rivals in balance,
 > you see them as partners in a shared business model.

-The name for that model doesn’t really matter; “State capitalism,” “Corporate welfare,” or “State–Corporate complex” all point at the same pattern.
+The name for that model doesn’t really matter; “State capitalism,” “Corporatism,” or “State–Corporate complex” all point at the same pattern.

 ---

-### Part II – The Four Monopolies: How the Game Is Rigged
+### Part 2: Capitalism is not a free market

 Once you see the alliance, the next question is: what holds it together?
 Why doesn’t it just dissolve under competition?